spectrum-art/multiplayer-infinite-craft/README.md

 # Multiplayer Infinite Craft

-A multiplayer version of Infinite Craft built with TypeScript, Astro, React, and **[Freestyle](https://freestyle.sh)**.
+A multiplayer version of Infinite Craft built with Astro/React frontend and **[Freestyle](https://freestyle.sh)** backend: full stack pure TypeScript.
+LLM prompt included.

 > [!NOTE]
 > Want to deploy your own version?
 Jump [here](#deployment).

 > [!TIP]
-> To learn how to use Freestyle, we recommend following the official [tutorial](https://blog.freestyle.dev/posts/multiplayer-infinite-craft).
+> To put together the game yourself, and learn Freestyle in the process, we recommend following the official [tutorial](https://blog.freestyle.dev/posts/multiplayer-infinite-craft).

 ## About